 Some people can honestly claim that Communists and the government had them falsely declared insane for disagreeing with them.
-Indeed, if you are religious, particularly if you are a priest living in Soviet Russia, China under Mao, or present-day North Korea (etc) could get you institutionalised, or just plain murdered.
+Indeed, if you are religious, and particularly if you are a priest in the USSR before the 1940s, China under Mao, or present-day North Korea, and so forth, could get you institutionalised, or just plain murdered.
 It is still pretty bad in large parts of the world and there are legions of people who have been locked up, or just plain killed, for 'subversive behaviour'....

 When Switzerland started its nuclear program, one of their early prototype power-plants was Lucens.
 The head of the project assured the federal council that "everything is safe, and nothing can go wrong."
 On the same day there was a reactor meltdown.
 But since they feared something like that might happen, the reactor had been built in a cave which was then simply sealed off for the next decade.

 A similar problem happened with the earlier "Windscale Piles" in the UK, reactors built in a hurry right after the war that vented out into the air via huge chimneys.
 Sir John Cockcroft insisted that the buildings be modified to include scrubbers at the top of the chimney stacks, a very expensive decision which became known as "Cockcroft's Folly".
 When one of the piles caught fire, the filters stopped a disaster from becoming a catastrophe.